Chocolate peanut butter bark candy satisfies that sweet tooth with milk and white chocolate sprinkled with Reese’s candy for a truly yummy treat.

-Chocolate Peanut Butter Bark
+Chocolate Peanut Butter Bark Candy

-- 12 ounces milk chocolate
+- 2 (12 oz.) bags milk chocolate

-- 12 ounces white chocolate
+- 2 (12 oz.) bags white chocolate

 - 4 oz. (about ½ bag) Mini Reese’s Peanut Butter Cups

-- 7 oz. (about ½ bag) Reese’s Pieces candies
+- 6 oz. (about ½ bag) Reese’s Pieces candies

-- Multi-colored sprinkles, optional
+- Multi-colored sprinkles optional

-- Fill a small saucepan with about one inch of water.
+Fill a small saucepan with about one inch of water.
 Fit the saucepan with a small bowl that covers the top of the pan but does not touch the bottom or the water (you could also use a double boiler).
 Bring the water to a boil over medium heat.

-- Thoroughly wash and dry your bowl and place it back over the saucepan.
+Thoroughly wash and dry your bowl and place it back over the saucepan.
 Bring the water in the saucepan to a boil again over medium heat.
-Replace to bowl over the saucepan.
-Add white chocolate and vegetable oil.
-Stir constantly once the chocolate begins to melt.
-Carefully spread the white chocolate over the milk chocolate layer.
-Decorate with sprinkles.
-Place pan back in the freezer and freeze until white chocolate layer is hardened – approximately 20 minutes.